HengyuMeng/HengyuMeng.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: >
-    Earth is but a shell your form borrows for days, the galaxy's silver streams where your soul sways.:sparkles:
+    Earth is but a shell your form borrows for days, the galaxy's silver streams where your soul sways :sparkles: .

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page